lorenzwalthert/simplificar/README.md

 #> 2 iris  Petal.Width numeric      <S3: gg> <chr [1]> <chr [1]>
 ```

 All plots are saved in the list column `gg`.
+We use the terminology gg
+table to refer to the tabular structure displayed above and raw gg to
-You can use dplyr(-like)
+refer to a ggplot in the gg list column.
+You can use dplyr(-like) syntax
-syntax to manipulate the tibble, e.g. you can pull out a certain plot
+to manipulate the gg table, e.g. you can pull out a certain raw gg.
-from your gg table.
-Let’s pull the second last plot that has a numeric
+Let’s pull the second last plot that has a numeric aesthetic.
-aesthetic.

 ``` r
 plots %>%